moshabbir-dotcom/Project-Portfolio-5/README.md

 * The project was transferred from a manual kanban tracker to a digital format using Github's project planning function and can be found [HERE](https://github.com/moshabbir-dotcom/Project-Portfolio-5/projects/1) or a screenshot of completion [HERE](media/User_Stories_Complete.png)

-## Wireframe <!--FINISH>
+## Wireframe & Database schema <!--FINISH>
 * The basic wireframe design was put together with the client with a few preference as to how the site was visualised and on discussion it was possible to identify a few points to work towards with an element of flexibility around visuals to be reviewed at the end of every sprint.

 ### Desktop 1024px
 * [Desktop]()